 Upon receipt of the school board's response, the aggrieved individual may request a hearing before the State Superintendent to review the area in question to determine whether an area of unusual hazard exists.
 If the State Superintendent determines such an area exists, he or she has the authority to require a school district to transport pupils to and from school immediately, in addition to requiring the district to proceed as indicated in the development and revision of an unusually hazardous transportation plan, as indicated above.
 If the determination of the existence of unusual hazards relates to the walking route to/from a school bus stop, the school district would be required to move the stop to another location.

 Section 121.54(9)(b), Wis.
-Stats., permits an individual who is aggrieved by any aspect of a school district's UHT plan, or by the determination of the sheriff as to whether unusual hazards exist, may request a hearing before the State Superintendent.
+Stats., permits an individual who is aggrieved by any aspect of a school district's UHT plan, or by the determination of the sheriff as to whether unusual hazards exist, to request a hearing before the State Superintendent.
 The request for a hearing must be made within 30 days after the sheriff's report is received by the State Superintendent.